hyperledger/fabric/docs/source/peer-chaincode-devmode.rst

 using the default ``testchainid`` channel to show how the single running instance can be accessed from multiple channels.

+- Note: Make sure peer is not using TLS when running in dev mode.

 All commands are executed from the ``fabric`` folder.

 Start the orderer